 SSH or Secure Shell is a protocol used for establishing secure encrypted connections over an insecure network such as the internet.
 Although any application can utilize the SSH protocol to secure its communication, it is mostly used for secure remote logins and secure file transfers.
-SSH utilizes public-key methodology to authorize users and their connections.
+SSH utilizes a public-key methodology to authorize users and their connections.

-SSH uses RSA public key cryptography and provides secure communications over insecure channels and hence is used widely by the network administrators.
+SSH uses RSA public-key cryptography and provides secure communications over insecure channels and hence is used widely by the network administrators.
 Since it strives to create a confidential connection across two machines, the commands are encrypted in many ways.
 A digital certificate and passwords are used at both ends to ensure a secure connection.

-SSH Clients for Windows 10
+SSH Clients for Windows 11/10

 Communication over SSH happens between an SSH Client and an SSH Server.
 A client can be authenticated using a password or a pair of public and private keys.
 Once a client is authenticated, a secure tunnel is established between the client and the server.
 And this tunnel is used to send encrypted data which would have rather been un-encrypted and insecure.
-SSH has a lot of applications, and it prevents quite a lot of cyber-attacks such as a man in the middle attacks.
+SSH has a lot of applications, and it prevents quite a lot of cyber-attacks, such as a man in the middle attacks.

 Before the widespread of SSH, protocols like Telnet and FTP were prevalent.
-But considering the security and privacy offered by this protocol many of users and developers have moved to SSH.
-Some of the applications of SSH are Remote Login, Remote Commands, Secure File Transfer and a lot more.
+But considering the security and privacy offered by this protocol, many of users and developers have moved to SSH.
+Some of the applications of SSH are Remote Login, Remote Commands, Secure File Transfer, and a lot more.
 Any application can take advantage of SSH protocol using the port forwarding technique.
-Understanding this protocol requires deep knowledge of Computer Networks, protocols and prevalent network models (TCP/IP and OSI).
+Understanding this protocol requires deep knowledge of Computer Networks, protocols, and prevalent network models (TCP/IP and OSI).

-PuTTY is one of the most widely used SSH clients for Windows 10/8/7.
+PuTTY is one of the most widely used SSH clients for Windows 11/10/8/7.
 It is highly customizable and offers great features.
 It supports connections over both SSH 1 (insecure), SSH 2, and Telnet.
 To establish a connection using PuTTY, all you need to do is enter the hostname and the port (usually 22), and you are good to go.
 You can customize all other settings by going to a relevant section of the left menu.
 Apart from that, you can even customize the look and feel of the PuTTY terminal.
 You can download it here.

 Like most of the other SSH Clients, OpenSSH supports all SSH protocol versions and provides secure tunneling capabilities.
 It encrypts all your traffic and avoids the risks of hijacking.
 It works as a good alternative to programs like telnet and rlogin.
 It is included in almost every popular operating system like Linux, OSX, Solaris, and BSD.
 You can download it here.

 This free SSH Windows Client lets you make SSH connections with a simple protocol.
-Dameware FreeSSH connects you to the remote machine using SSH2, SSH1 and Telnet protocols and lets you manage multiple sessions from a single console.
+Dameware FreeSSH connects you to the remote machine using SSH2, SSH1, and Telnet protocols and lets you manage multiple sessions from a single console.
 You can save the sessions easily.
 You can download it here.

-Bitvise SSH Client
+5] Bitvise SSH Client

 Bitvise SSH Client is a free SSH client that offers rich GUI experience.
-The client is easy to setup and install.
-Apart from SSH, it offers SFTP which is a secure alternative to conventional file transfer protocol.
+The client is easy to set up and install.
+Apart from SSH, it offers SFTP, which is a secure alternative to conventional file transfer protocol.
 Apart from SSH Client, Bitvise also offers an SSH Server application for Windows.
 The client is completely free to download and install, but you may need to purchase a license for the server application.

 Although not as simple as PuTTY, Bitvise SSH client comes with a simple layout and well-organized categories.
 Bitvise connects you to the remote machine via SSH2, provides access and lets you transfer the files.
-It is equipped with the set of required tools and can fulfill your work needs in a secure environment.
+It is equipped with a set of required tools and can fulfill your work needs in a secure environment.
 Click here to download Bitvise.

 SmarTTY is considered as one of the best alternatives to PuTTY.
 It offers a great variety of features such as multiple tabs for one session and inbuilt public key authorization.
 Another interesting feature in SmarTTY is that it lets you edit your files remotely.
 The inbuilt editor is very handy and useful.
 Also, it comes with features such as Automatic CRLF to LF conversion.
 Click here to download SmarTTY.

 If you are connecting your computer to a remote machine, you probably would want to keep all your data safe and secure.
 Secure Shell Clients can help you with that.
-All you need to do is to download and install the set up a suitable SSH Client software on your Windows computer, run it and create an encrypted connection with any remote PC.
+All you need to do is to download and install the set up a suitable SSH client software on your Windows computer, run it, and create an encrypted connection with any remote PC.
 It is always advised to test the connections before you create secure keys and start the file transfer.